NCERT Solutions Class 11 Chemistry Chapter 3 – Free PDF Download

 (d) none of the factors because their size is the same.

 (a) Nuclear charge (Z)

-The atomic size decreases with an increase in nuclear charge (Z).
+The size of an isoelectronic species increases with a decrease in the nuclear charge (Z).

 Q-37) Which one of the following statements is incorrect in relation to ionization enthalpy?

 (a) Ionization enthalpy increases for each successive electron.

 (b) The greatest increase in ionization enthalpy is experienced on the removal of an electron from core noble gas configuration.